TDPrabhu/Capstone-Project/README.md

 1. **The data was increased by 100x.**

- -  In this project we have used Python for data processing, S3 for storage and Redshift as database. we can repalce                         python(etl.py) with Spark for data processing,.
-All the data processing stuffs can be handed over to Spark.
-This make the data         processing still more faster.
+ -  In this project we have used Python for data processing, S3 for storage and Redshift as database. we can replace                         python(etl.py) with Spark for data processing,.
+All the data processing can be handed over to Spark.
+This make the data                 processing even more faster.
 So the tech stack will be (Spark, S3 ,Redshift)
- - If we completely deploy our project in AWS environment, we can also try AWS Glue, it&#39;s an AWS managed service ETL tool.
-So, our      new tech stack will be (AWS GLUE, AWS S3, AWS Redshift / AWS Athena).
+ - If we deploy our project in AWS environment, we can also try with AWS Glue, it&#39;s.
+If So, then the new tech stack will be (AWS        GLUE, AWS S3, AWS Redshift / AWS Athena).

-2. **The pipelines would be run daily by 7 am every day.**
+2. **The pipelines would run daily by 7 am every day.**

-- We can use Airflow for orchestrating all the functions and schedule it on @daily 7 am
+- We can use Airflow for orchestrating all the functions and schedule it @daily 7 am.
-- If we are completely deploying our project in the AWS environment, then we can use the cloud watch event to schedule the job to run     daily on 7 am
+- we can use the AWS Cloudwatch event as an option to schedule the job if we are deploying this project in the AWS environment.

 3. **The database needed to be accessed by 100+ people.**

-- Redshift is highly scalable, hence that will not be problem
+- Redshift is highly scalable, hence this will not be problem.
-- Can also use AWS Athena, as it is serverless query service.
-There is also no need to load S3 data into Athena, which makes it easier     and faster for consumer or analyst to gain insight.
-It also can access by 100+ people.
+- We can also use AWS Athena, as it is serverless query service.
+One of the advantage is there is no need of loading S3 data into         Athena, which makes it easier and faster for consumer or analyst to gain insight.
-  Apache Spark, S3 (data partition based on year, month, day), Athena will make a good tech stack
+  Apache Spark, S3 (data partition based on year, month, day) & Athena will make a good tech stack